 4. GCSEs (or equivalent)

-Most successful candidates have good GCSE (or equivalent) results - a few A*s, at least, with As as well - especially in science/maths subjects.
+Most successful candidates have good GCSE (or equivalent) results - quite a few A/A*/7/8/9's, at least, with As as well - especially in science/maths subjects.
+However, we do not have absolute requirements.

 Other useful information

-The college is very happy to consider candidates who are re-applying, following previous unsuccessful applications to veterinary schools, including Cambridge.
+The college is very happy to consider candidates who are re-applying, following previous unsuccessful applications to vet school, including Cambridge - as long as they have achieved/exceeded our typical conditional offer.

-The college enthusiastically supports the Cambridge Extenuating Circumstances Scheme.
+The college enthusiastically supports the Cambridge Extenuating Circumstances Scheme - click here.

 The college welcomes applications from non-UK and non-EU applicants, whose applications will be considered in the same way as other applicants.
 Neither St Catharine's nor the University has maximum or minimum quotas for such applicants.